koenrane/KR-new-site/content/emotionally-confronting-a-probably-doomed-world-against.md

 > [!note]
 > This article was written [in ignorance](/digital-minimalism) of the alignment community’s reaction to Eliezer’s “[Death with Dignity](https://www.lesswrong.com/posts/j9Q8bRmwCgXRYAgcJ/miri-announces-new-death-with-dignity-strategy)” post.
 The first part of this article responds to how I suspect some people reacted to that post, while the second part is my take on the post itself.

 I write against defeatism; I write against decline; I write against that internal slumping that sneaks in on the coat-tails of bad news.
 I do not dispute the balance of evidence—are we doomed, or not?
-Let us simply assume that we live in a relatively doomed world: It’s very improbable that we solve AI alignment in time.
+Let us simply assume that we live in a relatively doomed world: It’s unlikely that we solve AI alignment in time.

 What next?